projf/projf-explore/lib/graphics/README.md

 # Graphics - Verilog Library

-Graphics Verilog designs from Project F, including line and shape drawing.
+Graphics Verilog designs from [Project F](https://projectf.io), including line and shape drawing.
 You can freely build on these [MIT licensed](../../LICENSE) designs.
-See the [Library](../) for other helpful Verilog modules or discover the [background to the Library](https://projectf.io/posts/verilog-library-announcement/).

-Learn more at [projectf.io](https://projectf.io/), follow [@WillFlux](https://mastodon.social/@WillFlux) for updates, and join the FPGA discussion on [1BitSquared Discord](https://discord.gg/cf869yDbXf).
+Get an overview of the whole lib from the [Verilog Library blog](https://projectf.io/verilog-lib/).

 ## Verilog Modules